Leave hassles, stop lights and cell phones behind with all those

 12:00-4:00 p.m. from Mid-June to Mid-October (after Labor Day -

-Inn both serve meals and alcohol, and are open daily for breakfast,
+serves meals and alcohol, is open daily for breakfast, lunch and

 also features a well-stocked supermarket-style grocery store, laundromat,